Petlja/gim4_baze_web/_sources/02_citanje_podataka_02_operatori/citanje_02c_operatori_zadaci.rst

 .. dbpetlja:: db_operatori_zadaci_02
    :dbfile: dnevnik.sql
+   :solutionquery: SELECT ime
+                   FROM ucenik
-   :solutionquery: SELECT ime FROM ucenik WHERE pol = 'м' AND ime LIKE '%а';
+                   WHERE pol = 'м' AND ime LIKE '%а'

 .. questionnote::